- …

 EIN: 93-2622247 Oceania Northwest is a 501c3 Nonprofit

 Oceania Northwest acknowledges that we live and work on stolen Coast Salish land.
-We recognize the land stewardship of all Indigenous people since time immemorial and the disruption of this work by white colonization.
+We recognize the land stewardship of all Indigenous people since time immemorial and the disruption of this work by white occupation.
 We are aligned to efforts in supporting Indigenous sovereignty in the Pacific Northwest as we also fight for Indigenous sovereignty over our home, Oceania.